-Visits/Visitors Visit to Pizza Express Maths Realises not only objects, but anything can be counted, including steps, claps or jumps.
+Visits/Visitors Maths Personal, Social and Expressive Arts and Design Characteristics of Effective Visit to the local allotments Class sunflower competition Realises not only objects, but anything can be counted, including steps, claps or jumps.
 Shows an interest in number problems.
 Uses the language of 'more' and 'fewer' to compare two sets of objects.
 Finds the total number of items in two groups by counting all of them.
 In practical activities and discussion, beginning to use the vocabulary involved in adding and subtracting.
 Beginning to talk about the shapes of everyday objects, e.g. 'round' and 'tall'.
 Orders two or three items by length or height.
 Orders two items by weight or capacity.
-Personal, Social and Emotional Development Initiates play, offering cues to peers to join them.
+Initiates play, offering cues to peers to join them.
 Confident to talk to other children when playing, and will communicate freely about own home and community.
 Understands that own actions affect other people, for example, becomes upset or tries to comfort another child when they realise they have upset them.
-Expressive Arts and Design Explores colour and how colours can be changed.
 Beginning to be interested in and describe the texture of things.
-Experiments to create different textures.
+Realises tools can be used for a purpose.
+Manipulates materials to achieve a planned effect.
 Uses simple tools and techniques competently and appropriately.
-Engages in imaginative role-play based on own first-hand experiences.
-Uses available resources to create props to support role-play.
-Create simple representations of events, people and objects Chooses particular colours to use for a purpose.
-Introduces a storyline or narrative into their play.
-Plays cooperatively as part of a group to develop and act out a narrative.
-Characteristics of Effective Learning Playing and exploring Active learning Creativity and critical thinking
+Selects tools and techniques needed to shape, assemble and join materials they are using.
+Create simple representations of events, people and objects.
+Learning Playing and exploring Active learning Creativity and critical thinking